 - Sort breakfast out to make mornings a breeze.
-For instance you might make these Chia Puddings (or there are loads of recipes in the 28 Day Weight Loss Challenge) or a batch of the Gluten Free Granola to keep on hand for the week.
+For instance, you might make these Chia Puddings (or there are loads of recipes in the 28 Day Weight Loss Challenge) or a batch of the Gluten Free Granola to keep on hand for the week.

 - Meal prep your snacks for the week and store them in the fridge.
 Think Zucchini Carrot Cake, or Lemon and Coconut Bliss Balls.
 These don’t take up much room.

-- Just cook and freeze the main component of the meal which you can then add to easily with a side of rice or veggies.
+- Just cook and freeze the main component of the meal, which you can then add easily with a side of rice or veggies.
 You could make a triple batch of Chilli con Carne or Bolognese to use with pasta one night, then tacos another night, wraps, or on top of a jacket potato.
 Just freeze it in family sized portions and defrost it in the fridge overnight before you plan to use it.

-Which containers should I use?
+Which containers should I use for meal prep?

-This is very much a personal choice.
+Choosing the right meal prep containers is very much a personal choice.

-But the main options for freezing meals are the cheap and cheerful take-away style containers from the supermarket (around $3 for 10) which are often single use;
+But the main options for freezing meals are the cheap and cheerful takeaway-style containers from the supermarket (around $3 for 10), which are often single-use;